swiss-ai/alps-job-reporting-tool/README.md

-# Alps Job Reporting Tool
+# Alps Job Visualization Tool

 ## Overview

-The Alps Job Reporting Tool is designed to visualize the performance of nodes used in a SLURM job.
+The Alps Job Visualization Tool is designed to record and visualize hardware metrics of nodes used in a SLURM job.
 It provides various graphs to help detect anomalies and identify potential issues in node performance.

 ## Features